What Is the Future for Marketing in the Media Industry?

 The volume of marketing jobs tends to ebb and flow with the economic cycle.
 Today, we are at the top of the business cycle and marketing jobs are plentiful across a variety of industries.
 Even the media industry, which traditionally has not provided much career potential for marketing executives, is opening its doors.
 In fact, the media industry is currently exceeding more mature industries, such as consumer packaged goods, in career opportunities for marketers.

-When searching for a marketing position in the media industry, it is important to know that the industry is highly heterogeneous.
-Because of this it can be difficult to identify what sort of marketing jobs are most prevalent.
+When searching for a marketing position in the media industry, it is important to know that the industry is highly heterogeneous, so it can be difficult to identify what sort of marketing jobs are most prevalent.
 Marketing opportunities abound in a variety of niche specialties.
 For example, an e-commerce company might be interested in hiring marketing professionals to support customer acquisitions or product development, while a magazine might need marketing support in circulation.
 Candidates should focus on where their skills and interests lie before pursuing marketing positions at media companies so that they can adequately match their qualifications to a specific marketing function.

 Marketers should also be aware of the competition that they will face when pursuing a position at a media company.
 Typically, marketers must have a plethora of solid experience and a vast understanding of the media industry and the specific changes impacting the industry they are looking to work in.
 Marketers should already be familiar with how to communicate their messages across a variety of mediums and how to connect with a large customer base.
-Convergence has significantly blurred the lines between print, internet, television and radio.
+Convergence has significantly blurred the lines between print, internet, television, and radio.

 Messaging that used to be tailored for one outlet will now have to be adjusted for a wider audience.
 Further, the accessibility of the internet has created a very diverse and global customer base, so marketers should build their awareness of different cultures and respective sensitivities.